schauveau/lesyd/MQTT.md

     - `standby`: Disable AC Charging by insuring that `ac_charging_charging` remains non-zero.
     - `low` or `high`: Enable or disable `ac_silent_charging` to select the lowest or the highest possible charging power.
   - Examples for a F2400 that charges at 500W with AC silent charging:
-     - If the charging wheel is set to 300W then 'low' means 300W and 'high' means 500W.
+     - If the charging wheel is set to 300W then `low` means 300W and `high` means 500W.
-     - If the charging wheel is set to 500W then both 'low' and 'high' mean 500W.
+     - If the charging wheel is set to 500W then both `low` and `high` mean 500W.
-     - If the charging wheel is set to 700W then 'low' means 500W and 'high' means 700W.
+     - If the charging wheel is set to 700W then `low` means 500W and `high` means 700W.
   - Remark: there is currently no known way to disconnect AC output from AC input.

 - `ac_output_power`